aadhilpm/customer_statement/README.md

 ## Customer Statement

-This app add custom report for Customer Statements which are used widely used in Qatar for Submission ofmontly statement for Retail and Hypermarkets
+This application introduces a custom report tailored for Customer Statements, a widely utilized document in Qatar for the submission of monthly statements by retail and hypermarkets.

 #### License